olov/stringmap/README.md

 ```

 ### Browser
-Clone the repo, include it in a script tag.
-You may want an ES5 polyfill.
+Clone the repo and include it in a script tag

     git clone https://github.com/olov/stringmap.git